Cake Mix Hamantaschen

 - Roll out the dough on a lightly floured surface with a floured rolling pin.
 Roll the dough to 1/8-inch thickness.
 Use a 3-inch circular cookie cutter to cut out cookies.
 Dough scraps can be rerolled to make more cookies.
 Place circles of dough in a single layer on the prepared cookie sheet.

 - Place 1 - 1.5 teaspoons of filling in the center of each cookie and fold or pinch the sides to form three corners.
 Dip a finger in water and run along the corners to hold dough together, if necessary.
-Place the cookie sheet in the refrigerator for 15 to 20 minutes to ensure dough is cold before baking.
+Place the cookie sheet in the refrigerator for 15 to 20 minutes to thicken the filling, if necessary.

 - Bake cookies for 10 minutes, or until the edges are lightly browned.
 Cool on the sheet for 5 minutes, then transfer to a wire rack to cool completely.